AoWangPhilly/AoWangPhilly/README.md

 I'm currently a sophomore Computer Science major at Drexel University.
 In Fall 2020, I'll be working as a Software Developer Co-op at Vanguard!
 I'm currently based in Philadelphia, PA.

 Since my freshman year of high school, I've always enjoyed programming.
 The first thing I ever programmed was my TI-84 calculator, and I still love it.
-Now, I'm trying to get into competitive programming and creating a ton of fun applications! 🤩
+Now, I'm trying to get into competitive programming and create a ton of fun applications! 🤩

 ## Learn more!
 - 🔭 I’m currently working on ...
 RedHanded, a web app visualizing all the crimes in Philadelphia from 2006-2020